Mississippi couple's death from coronavirus came as they held each other's hands

 MISSISSIPPI REPORTS FIRST CORONAVIRUS CASE

-Clark spoke earlier Monday at a private service that was livestreamed on Facebook from the Riemann Family Funeral Home in Long Beach, where the couple lived.
+Clark spoke earlier Monday at a private service for the couple that was livestreamed on Facebook from the Riemann Family Funeral Home in Long Beach, where the couple lived.

 “I was quoting the Bible,” Clark recounted.
-“I said they were no long suffering; they were no longer in pain.
+“I said they were no longer suffering; they were no longer in pain.
 They were now with the Lord for their eternal rest.”

 US RECORDS OVER 10,000 CORONAVIRUS DEATHS AS INFECTIONS MOUNT